 In 1995 Chris Mulford published a timely article on the difficulties faced by breastfeeding mothers in a formula feeding culture.
 That article was as accurate then as it is today.
 This discussion will focus on continued difficulties faced by breastfeeding mothers in a society that is still decidedly focused on the formula feeding.
 We will discuss the concept of “culture” and how it impacts breastfeeding, discuss the routine actions in the hospital that contribute to the formula feeding culture, and identify the prejudices of both society in general and the average American mother-baby unit against breastfeeding.

 This presentation discusses the common nursing role types in the hospital and how these character traits (which most nurses recognize either in themselves or their colleagues) lead to many of the most common breastfeeding complications seen in the first months of life.
 Note: This session is a humorous look at ourselves and those we work with.
 Most who see this presentation laugh at their own weaknesses and point at colleagues that they see represented in the stories I tell.
 This presentation focuses primarily on nurses.

 Fathers are an undervalued resource in breastfeeding, often ignored or treated with indifference.
-This presentation highlights the unique role of fathers are the primary breastfeeding coach and the mother’s primary care giver upon discharge from the hospital.
-It also provides an insight into the male mind and how to talk to fathers.
+This presentation highlights the unique role of fathers as both the Co-Parent of the child and the mother’s primary care giver upon discharge from the hospital.
+We will discuss the literature regarding the impact that fathers have on breastfeeding and how they can be used more effectively to support breastfeeding.
+The presenter will also provide an insight into the male mind and how to effectively communicate with fathers.
 It also covers effective teaching strategies to bring fathers into the breastfeeding relationship.
+Newly updated for 2020